 This inventory was shipped to the United States and stocked in the Manhattan showroom.

-Inventory transfers are often used in retail and fashion E-2 visa cases because they demonstrate that the business is ready to operate.
+In retail and fashion E-2 visa cases, inventories of retail goods ready for sale in the U.S. demonstrate that the business is ready to operate.

 In this case, the transferred inventory ensured the showroom could begin trading immediately.